This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 - I use Scrivener 3 on a MacOS.
 While the functionality in Windows is similar, you may find it under a different menu than the one I reference, and it may look different from images I include.

-- Scrivener does a lot of things based on the structure you have set up in your Manuscript.
+- Scrivener does a lot of things based on the structure you have set up in your Manuscript or Draft folder.
 The section types used (act, chapter, scene, etc.) will vary based on your unique structure.
 The options shown in your project are based on the structure you used.

 Getting Ready to Compile